JensvandeWiel/laravel-notion-api/README.md

 ## Installation

-The package is compatible with Laravel 8, 9, 10, and 11.
+The package is compatible with Laravel 12+.
+Support is only provided for Laravel 12 and above.
 The minimum PHP requirement is 8.0.

 1. Install the package via Composer: